Lioncat6/OSC-Chat-Tools/README.md

 # OSC Chat Tools
-Some shitty osc script I made for Vrchat
+Some shitty osc script I made for Vrchat\n
 Feature Requests are encouraged.
 You need something added?
 Let me know

 OCT Is a standalone Python script used for interacting with Vrchat's OSC